Skip to main content

 }

-In the WeDa low-code platform, the method of overriding component styles via class is achieved through custom CSS classes.
-Here are the steps to guide you through the process:
+In the WeDa Low-Code Platform, the method of overriding component styles using class is implemented through custom CSS classes.
+Here are some steps to guide you through the process:

-1. First, locate the component you want to modify in the WeDa editor.
+1. First, locate the component whose style you want to modify in the WeDa editor.

 2. Click the component and locate the "className" option in the right-hand style panel.

-3. In the "className" input box, enter the custom CSS class name you want to use.
+3. Enter the custom CSS class name you wish to use in the "className" input box.
 For example: custom-button.

 4. Open the style file in the code editor.
 Then add the following code: